Adji Bousso Dieng: Career and research

-Dieng is currently working at Google Brain as a Research Scientist in Artificial Intelligence (AI).
+In 2019, Dieng joined Google Brain as a Research Scientist in Artificial Intelligence (AI).
 Prior to her work at Google, Dieng interned at many major companies in AI such as Microsoft Research in Seattle, DeepMind in London, and she also worked with Yann LeCun at Facebook AI Research.
 In 2013, Dieng accepted a position as a Junior Professional Associate at the World Bank working on risk modeling in the Department of Market and Counterparty Risk.
 She left the World Bank the following summer, in 2014, after being awarded a Columbia University Dean Fellowship to start a PhD in Statistics.
+She remains at Google Brain in a part-time capacity.

 In 2021, Dieng joined the Department of Computer Science at Princeton University as a tenure-track Assistant Professor.
 She is the first Black faculty in Computer Science in Princeton's history, the first Black woman tenure-track faculty in Princeton's School of Engineering, and the second Black woman tenure-track faculty in Computer Science across the Ivy League.

+At Princeton University, Dieng founded the Vertaix research lab, which focuses on the intersection of artificial intelligence (AI) and the natural sciences.
+The models and algorithms developed are motivated by problems in those domains and contribute to advancing methodological research in AI.
+As part of her research activities in Vertaix, Dieng leverages tools in statistical machine learning and deep learning in developing methods for learning with the data, of various modalities, arising from the natural sciences.
+As part of this research, Dieng is co-PI on a grant from the NSF.

+Dieng is also an AI2050 Early Career Fellow from Schmidt Futures As part of this fellowship, she is drawing inspiration from the way ecologists measure biodiversity to design a method to score an AI model's diversity and quantify how biased the model is.

 Dieng has authored/co-authored several papers published in AI venues such as NeurIPS, ICML, ICLR, AISTATS, and TACL.